-Whether the evils and their powers are real or not, they definitely have played a crucial role in the world of fiction.
-And in the religious books of telling the difference between wrong and right.
+Whether the evils and their powers are real or not, they have played a crucial role in the world of fiction.
+And in the religious books telling the difference between wrong and right.

 Devil vs Demon